Joseph J. Ross

 Ross unsuccessfully ran for the House of Representatives in Sinoe County in 1869 and was later appointed to a judgeship.
 In 1875, he was appointed superintendent of Sinoe County and was elected as a senator from Sinoe in 1878.
-From 1882 to 1884, he served as Attorney General in the cabinets of Presidents Anthony W. Gardiner and Alfred Francis Russell and was reelected as senator from Sinoe County in the 1883.
+From 1882 to 1884, he served as Attorney General in the cabinets of Presidents Anthony W. Gardiner and Alfred Francis Russell and was reelected as senator from Sinoe County in 1883.
 He again served as Attorney General from 1888 to 1892 under President Hilary R. W. Johnson.
 In 1891, he was elected for a third time as a senator from Sinoe County, serving as the president pro tempore of the Senate.

 Ross was elected as vice president in 1897, serving under President William D. Coleman.
 He was reelected in 1899 but died the same year.
-His son, Samuel Alfred Ross, also served as vice president in 1920s.
+His son, Samuel Alfred Ross, also served as vice president in the 1920s.